India cuts out cash for online payments

 Despite this, the cash scramble provided a much-needed boost to the national cashless payment platform, the United Payments Interface (UPI).
 UPI is a new solution introduced by the National Payments Corporation of India (NPCI) in a bid to simplify the process of online transactions.
 It is a payment platform that allows transfers between any two bank accounts.
 Users access the system through an app on their smartphones and are able to directly pay merchants without the need for credit card details, account numbers or the Indian Financial System Code of the beneficiary.

-Stuart P Milne, Group General Manager and CEO of HSBC India, told The Times of India: “A UPI-enabled platform will help the migration of cash towards the electronic platform… [it will] support the larger vision on digital payments while overcoming the challenges of a cash-fuelled .”
+Stuart P Milne, Group General Manager and CEO of HSBC India, told The Times of India: “A UPI-enabled platform will help the migration of cash towards the electronic platform… [it will] support the larger vision on digital payments while overcoming the challenges of a cash-fuelled economy.”

 These subsidies are a step in the right direction for the nation.
 In supporting the newly growing UPI system, they play an important role in building the population's trust in the digital world of payments and shifting the country's cash centric mentality.
 However, the project remains an ambitious one: for the 1.3bn citizens of India, 600 million don't have access to a bank account and less than 300 million use the internet.
 As one troubled Indian company owner told The Wall Street Journal: “You may want the entire country to go cashless, but you can't make that happen overnight.”